Farage willing to work with Lord Mandelson to secure Trump trade deal

-Downing Street would not be drawn on whether Sir Keir Starmer would like Lord Mandelson to work with Mr Farage.
+Downing Street would not be drawn on whether Sir Keir Starmer would like Lord Mandelson to work with Mr Farage, but No10 insiders have made clear he will not be used as a bridge between the PM and Mr Trump

 Your support helps us to tell the story